May 21, 2019 The Resident Evil 2 remake has sold 4.2 million units.

-In a press release issued earlier today, Capcom announced that in its first week of sales, Resident Evil 2 shipped three million units worldwide across all platforms.
-That puts it a little behind Resident Evil 7, which sold 3.5 million copies during its launch week in January 2017, although whether it will out-last the sales success of its younger brother remains to be seen.
+In a press release issued in January, Capcom announced that in its first week of sales, Resident Evil 2 shipped three million units worldwide across all platforms.
+That puts it a little behind Resident Evil 7, which sold 3.5 million copies during its launch week in January 2017.

 In Capcom terms, it still sits behind the enormously successful launch of Monster Hunter: World, which peaked at 329,000 players last year and was still boasting more than 50,000 overnight.
 Compared to other entries in the Resident Evil series, it’s a huge success, more than tripling the figures achieved by Resident Evil 7 in 2017.